bustle/bluestream/README.md

 `promise(stream: Readable) => Promise(any)`

-All bluestream streams implement a promise method that returns a promise that's fulfilled at the end of the stream, rejected if any errors are emitted by the stream.
+All bluestream streams implement a promise method that returns a promise that is fulfilled at the end of the stream or rejected if any errors are emitted by the stream.

 For `ReduceStreams`, the promise is for the final reduction result.
-Any stream errors or exceptions encountered while reducing will result with a rejection of the promise.
+Any stream errors or exceptions encountered while reducing will result in a rejection of the promise.

 ```ts
 const { pipe, map, tap, reduce } = require('bluestream')